In addition to the concerts that are prominent throughout the weekend of the festival, these other activities are also happening.

 Singarounds or Song Sessions, are informal gatherings where musicians/singers gather in a circle, unplugged, sharing songs together in an informal social setting.
 A pub session is similar, but mainly instrumental music is played; jigs, hornpipes, etc. These are a mainstay at British and Irish folk festivals.

 Hosts are appointed to run these events, but anyone who plays the appropriate style of music can join in.
 The intent is to provide a place for traditional folk song and music enthusiasts who are not necessarily hired performers to participate in making music at the festival.

-These will be held in the Kiwi.
+These will be held in the Blackwing Coffee Bar (replacing The Kiwi) from 5-9pm.
 The Mill Race Folk Society hosts these events regularly at various venues in Cambridge throughout the year as well.
 Check our website for details.
 (Learn more.)

 Enjoy the Morris dance teams that perform frequently throughout the Festival.
 And maybe try your own hand (and feet) at dancing!
 In 2017 we will be hosting French dancing with Bouree A Trois.
 This is a participatory event where anyone can join in.